Fernando-Urbano/python-oop-studies/README.md

 # Python Learning
-#### More than 80 python scripts on OOP, basic python and external modules!
+#### More than 80 python scripts and explanations in portuguese on OOP, basic python and external modules!
 Arquives order:

 1. Split, Join and Enumerate - split_join_and_enumerate.py